datawire/pro-ref-arch/grpc-web/README.md

    ```

 4. Open  `./client/client.html` in you web-browser

+   **Note:** Since Ambassador is using a self-signed certificate you will need to add an exception to your browser to allow requests to `$AMBASSADOR_IP`.

 5. This send a request to the backend gRPC echo service.
 You can see this is the logs from that service: